scottcarver/xx-styled/README.md

-# Styled Area, Gutenberg Block
+# Styled Area Block
 A "styled area" is a set of foreground/background styles which allows InnerBlocks.
+This is an alternative approach to using the core styling tools in WordPress.

 ## Description

-This block generates 1) inline CSS and 2) CSS Custom Variables onto a container element in your theme.
+This block generates both 1) inline styles 2) external styles.
+Each use CSS Variables.

 The inline styles will not be visible by default, you must add this data-attribute to your HTML `<body data-theme="custom">`